-A friend of mine chose to have his kid skip the last little league baseball season in order for him to try basketball, something they haven’t had time for in the past because of the demands of little league.
+A friend of mine chose to have his kid skip his last little league baseball season in order for him to try basketball, something they haven’t had time for in the past because of the demands of little league.
 His plan is to have him continue to train in baseball by doing private lessons.
-He feels his son will benefit in many ways from this experiment; he will be able to try a new sport, it will reduce burnout and overuse injury, but most importantly, he’s convinced his son’s baseball skills will actually increase.
-I couldn’t agree more.
+He feels his son will benefit in many ways from this experiment; he will be able to try a new sport, it will reduce burnout and overuse injury, but he’s also convinced his son’s baseball skills will actually increase.

-- Make your own private lessons semi-private: Invite a handful of kids (not more than 3-4 or it will defeat the purpose), train together and share the cost.
+- Make your private lessons semi-private: Invite a handful of kids (not more than 3-4 or it will defeat the purpose), train together, and share the cost.
 Not all trainers are willing to do this, but most will.
-If four kids pitch in and each pay $25, it makes a $100 per hour session much more manageable.
+If four kids pitch in and each pays $25, it makes a $100 per hour session much more manageable.

-- Your private instructor doesn’t have to be a pro: Find an older kid (13-18) who plays in the same club or is an older brother or sister of a teammate or even post in a Mom’s website.
-We use an incredible 13-year-old who works with our 7 year old for $10 an hour.
+- Your private instructor doesn’t have to be a pro: Find an older kid (13-18) who plays in the same club or is an older brother or sister of a teammate or even post on a Mom’s website.
+We use an incredible 13-year-old who works with our 8-year-old for $10 an hour.
 It’s the best money ever spent.

 half of the lesson.